 This may be very very Vegas, but I like to think that pharaohs would appreciate all the bling, colors, shiny surfaces, impressively coordinated slo-mo walking, ability to multiply themselves, and dishoom sound effects, as well as the heroine's headpieces.
 Imagine Ramesses II racing through the desert smiting enemies WHOOSH WHOOSH.
 I also really like the aquatic platform with what look like giant Horus statues and dancers in color-coordinating lunghi and shirts.
 I'd like to know why Rajnikanth's hair is so red in parts of the song; on the other hand, why frustrate yourself seeking the unknowable?
 As if all this weren't enough, the hopping guards are downright Monty Python.
 Squeeee!

-• Honorable mention: they're not from a song, but there are a few scenes in The Great Gambler of Amitabh and Zeenat in Cairo, including this one with the pyramids in the background.
+• Honorable mention: they're not from a song, but there are a few scenes in The Great Gambler of Amitabh and Zeenat in Cairo, including these with the pyramids in the background.

 * Why yes, I am really lucky and have the best job ever!